petasittek/volba-prezidenta-cr-2018/README.md

  - Prezident 21 profile
  - DVTV interview
  - ČT24 interview
- - "A day with" video
+ - "One day with" video